panphp/pan/README.md

 ### Considerations

 - By default, Pan only allows 50 or fewer analytics to be stored.
-This prevents any potential abuse of the system, as the analytics "name" are controlled on the client-side. (open to suggestions on how to improve this)
+This prevents any potential abuse of the system, as the analytics "name" are controlled on the client-side.
+Open to suggestions on how to improve this.

 ## License